redabelhaj/redabelhaj.github.io/_pages/projects.md

 ### Taking mobility into account in epidemiological models
 January 2021 - March 2021

 My next project (under the supervision of Pr.
 Stéphane Gaubert) will aim to study and develop epidemiological models, based on discrete-time SEIR models or on transport PDE models, taking into account the mobility dimension.
 We will seek to develop dynamic models valid in transitional regimes (pre-lockdown or post-lockdown).
-The goal is to explain the spatial philogenesis of the epidemic.
+We are currently working on techniques involving tropical geometry to gain qualitative insight on mutli-compartimental SIR models.

 ### Retweet prediction on Covid-19 tweets
 November 2020